perses-games/konan-sfml/readme.md

 ### Kotlin native with SFML example

-This is an example showing kotlin native with SFML.
+This is an example showing kotlin native with SFML (Linux version).

 More info on [Kotlin native](https://github.com/JetBrains/kotlin-native)